 Get Into Golf

-To celebrate “Get Into Golf” in June the Ladies Section will be running a series of coaching sessions through the month of June on Tuesday mornings and Thursday lunchtime to encourage ladies to take up golf.
+“Get Into Golf” to encourage ladies to take up golf.
 Attire will be smart casual with trainers/golf shoes.
-Golf clubs will be available.
-If you know of someone who might be interested please pass on Sarah’s contact details email@example.com .
+Golf clubs are available.
+If you know of someone who might be interested please pass on Sarah’s contact details firstname.lastname@example.org.

 Coaching is offered through the year for all, either on the practice ground, the golf course or at the fully equipped training facility at Culford School’s Golf Academy under the guidance of the PGA Golf Professional Lawrence Dodd.
 Lawrence is joined by PGA Qualified Golf Professional Paul Kent.
 Paul can be booked for a coaching session at email@example.com.
 Coaching sessions are for both members and non members, new to the club or thinking of joining.